meshcloud/meshcloud-docs/docs/meshstack.how-to.change-customer-owner.md

 title: How to change the Customer Owner of a meshCustomer via API
 ---

 This how-to guide is targeted at Cloud Foundation Partners.
-You need a meshObject API user with permissions `Get any meshObject`, `Import any supported meshObject` and `Allow assignment of the Custome Owner role to a user or group` to run through the steps below.
+You need a meshObject API user with permissions `Get any meshObject`, `Import any supported meshObject`, and `Allow assignment of the Customer Owner role to a user or group` to run through the steps below.

 If the meshCustomer does not have a Customer Owner yet, you can add yourself as a Customer Admin and assign yourself the Customer Owner role via the panel.